nawa/torrentmonitor-dockerized/README.md

 ### Compose
 Also you can use `docker-compose`.
-If you have `docker-compose` installed - just simply clone this repository and run
+If you have `docker-compose` installed, download [yaml script](https://github.com/alfonder/torrentmonitor-dockerized/raw/master/docker-compose.yml), edit it with your values and run

 	docker-compose up -d

 ### Torrentmonitor + TOR + Transmission
-You can teach ninja way and do run torrentmonitor with Transmission and TOR together: https://github.com/nawa/torrentmonitor-dockerized/wiki/Torrentmonitor---Tramsmission---TOR
+You can do ninja craft to do run torrentmonitor with Transmission and TOR together.
+Use `docker-compose` with [script](https://github.com/alfonder/torrentmonitor-dockerized/raw/master/docker-compose.yml)

 ### Additional
 The most useful commands - Stop/Start/Restart container: